Owez/yark/api/README.md

 ### GET `/archive/:id/video/:id/file`

-This route returns a raw video file for the provided archive identifier like how getting images work.
+This route returns a raw video file for the provided archive identifier like how getting images works.
 It's usually used in conjunction with [getting](#get-archiveidkind) archives to actually view the video.

 ### POST 🔒 `/archive/:id/video/:id/note`